 Mata-Jardim José do Canto

 José do Canto, a significant historical figure of São Miguel Island, established the botanical garden Mata-Jardim José do Canto in the 19th century.
 You’ll find it in Ponta Delgada.
-The garden boasts a vast collection of plants from various regions around the globe, making it an excellent location to experience nature while still in the heart of the city.
+The garden boasts a vast collection of plants from around the globe, making it an excellent place to experience nature while still in the heart of the city.

 We highly recommend botany enthusiasts visit this beautiful site.
-Moreover, the garden has recently incorporated a specific area dedicated to endemic species of Macaronesia, further enhancing its appeal to visitors.
+Moreover, the garden has recently added a dedicated area for endemic species of Macaronesia, further enhancing its appeal to visitors.

 ➞ Related Articles: Chapel of Nossa Senhora das Vitórias | Salto do Rosal